 The foreign registration statement provides certain basic information about the foreign entity to ensure that citizens of the state have access to that information in their dealings with the foreign entity.
-The statement also facilitates the subjection of the entity to the courts of the state.
+The statement also facilitates making the foreign entity subject to the jurisdiction of the courts of the state.